jiggy-ai/jiggybase/docs/FAQ.md

 Some PDFs contain settings that prohibit text extraction or printing.
 We are unable to process these to access the text content and will produce an error message.

+### Sometimes ChatGPT doesn't use JiggyBase when it should.
+How to make ChatGPT use JiggyBase?

+The simplest way is to start your query with a reference to JiggyBase.
+We have found that starting a chat with "per jiggybase," usually puts the GPT in the right mood to use JiggyBase.
+You can also open with something like "in jiggybase collection XYZ," to further guide it.

+### How can i get ChatGPT to provide references?

+When JiggyBase searches your collections on behalf of ChatGPT, we return a lot of additional metadata along with the document content to help the GPT model make better sense of text.
+We also include a reference URL which can be used to access each portion of original text material.

+Often ChatGPT will provide these reference URLS on its own, but if it doesnt you can ask it to "provide references".
+We are working to improve the presentation of the reference material and eventually want to be able to show you the relevant material in the format of the original document.